tylerlong/TryRC/README.md

 ![TryRC](screenshot.png)

-This is a WPF application which demostrates how to call the RingCentral C# SDK.
+This is a WPF application which demostrates how to use the RingCentral C# SDK.

-Currently what this app does is to do authentication then call the sms endpoint to send sms.

-In the feature, it will demostrate the usage of more API service endpoints.
+## Features demostrated

+1. authentication
+1. send sms
+1. ring out
+1. send fax

 ## todo